 Prevention and Treatment

-To help prevent atherosclerosis, people need to stop tobacco use (see Coronary Artery Disease: Smoking), lower LDL cholesterol levels (see Cholesterol Disorders: Desirable Lipid Levels in Adults), lower blood pressure (see High Blood Pressure: Drug therapy), lose weight (see Obesity and the Metabolic Syndrome), and exercise (see Exercise and Fitness: Starting an Exercise Program).
+To help prevent atherosclerosis, people need to stop tobacco use (see see Smoking), lower LDL cholesterol levels (see see Desirable Lipid Levels in Adults), lower blood pressure (see see Drug therapy), lose weight (see see Obesity and the Metabolic Syndrome), and exercise (see see Starting an Exercise Program).
 People who have diabetes must maintain strict control of their blood sugar (glucose).

 Some drugs used to treat high blood pressure and some drugs used to treat diabetes also help reduce risk of atherosclerosis.